aboutcode-org/vulnerablecode/docs/source/tutorial_add_improver_pipeline.rst

 Add skeleton for new pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this scenario pipeline needs to do two thing fetch raw data and use that to flag those packages.
+In this scenario pipeline needs to do two things, fetch raw data and use that to flag those packages.

 At this point improver will look like this: